×

 Population +26%

 Tourism is 51 percent of private employment.
 The monument drew 936,000 visitors in 2024.
 Grazing's still permitted on 93 percent of it.
-Two hundred outdoor businesses, 44 local shops, and over 125 organizations oppose the resolution.
+Two hundred outdoor businesses, 44 local shops, and over 125 organizations opposed the resolution.

 0%